shortstheory/one-in-7-billion/content/2017-06-13-quadcopter-2.md

 The first thing you would want to do is start off with the frame of the quadcopter.
 If you go for a DJI F450 frame (or one of its hundred clones), you will get a box with four arms (technically called booms) for mounting the motors and ESCs, a base which doubles as a power distribution board, and a board to hold the top of the copter together.
 It's pretty simple to set up and all you need is two Allen keys to screw everything together.

-I suggest labelling each boom with a number and the direction in which its motor is supposed to spin.
+I suggest labeling each boom with a number and the direction in which its motor is supposed to spin.
 The below diagram is a good starting point:

 ![]({filename}/images/quadcopter/lpconfig.png)

-Speaking about labelling, label *everything*.
+Speaking about labeling, label *everything*.
 It only takes a few seconds and it can save many hours of frustration later on.
 Of note, is the handedness (is there a better term?) of the propeller.
 Left-handed propellers turn anticlockwise and right-handed propellers turn clockwise.
 Mounting a propeller the wrong way will cause the thrust it to produce thrust in the opposite direction.

 ### Motors

 Once you've setup the frame, the next thing you should do is take a look at the motors.
 These motors are [brushless](https://en.wikipedia.org/wiki/Brushless_DC_electric_motor) [motors](http://electronics.howstuffworks.com/brushless-motor.htm) and they are very different from brushed motors.
 For starters they have three wires instead of the two on brushed motors.
-Another pecularity about these motors is that they are outrunner motors.
+Another peculiarity about these motors is that they are out-runner motors.
 This means that the case of the motor rotates with the propeller and not the motor shaft alone.

 ![]({filename}/images/quadcopter/brushless.jpg)